Rolls of paper currency from various currency lines up in two rows

 • Are there third-party sources of aid?

-• What payment plans are available for prorating or distributing educational expenses over the course of a year?
+• What payment plans are available for prorating or distributing educational expenses over a year?

 • Are there other forms of financial aid after a student begins classes?